 The next stage for us was to test Art UK in a controlled environment.
-We held two days of usability testing on 3rd and 4th December 2015 at the Interaction Lab at City University.
-The lab is run by Stuart Scott and primarily allows MSc students at the Centre for Human Computer Interaction Design to gain experience working on commercial projects.
+We held two days of usability testing in December 2015 at the Interaction Lab at City University.
+The lab primarily allows MSc students at the Centre for Human Computer Interaction Design to gain experience working on commercial projects.

-Ten members of the public were invited to test an early version of the website over the course of two days.
-This time we invited those who were art enthusiasts along with those who had little interest in art and limited knowledge of Your Paintings.
-We booked the small observation space and the control room, which meant we were able to watch the users through a one-way mirror, watch their facial reactions front-on through a camera, and watch their mouse movements on a linked up screen.
-It was a very surreal experience but possibly the most fun I’ve had at work!
-My colleague, Jade King, also sat in on all of the sessions and we were joined at various points throughout the two days by Keepthinking, our technical consultant, Adrian Cooper, and Director of Art UK, Andy Ellis.
+Members of the public were invited to test an early version of the website, including art enthusiasts along with those who had little interest in art and limited knowledge of Your Paintings.
+We were able to watch the users through a one-way mirror, watch their facial reactions through a camera, and watch their mouse movements on a linked up screen.
+It was a very surreal experience!

-Every person’s experience of the site was so different to the next.
+Each person's approach to using the site was so different from the next.
 From a florist who had little experience of using the web to a business analyst who was well versed in web testing, we saw a multitude of behaviours that we could not have possibly predicted, proving how useful it is to conduct usability testing.

 'All 10 participants were overwhelmingly positive about the website and thought they might use it – including those participants who confessed to having little interest in art.
 There were no severe problems reported.'

-- Some users did not see the menu in the top-right corner because they scrolled down the page too quickly.
-The menu now moves down the page as you scroll.
+- Some users did not see the menu in the top-right corner.
+The menu now moves down the page as you scroll

 Please note: All those who took part were given a free catalogue and given access to a limitless stream of tea and biscuits.